The City of Subiaco's annual Photographic Awards celebrate creativity in Subiaco and offer photographers a chance to showcase their original works.

 Public use of photographs

-Entries in the 2017 Photographic Awards may be used for future promotions of the awards and the City of Subiaco in city publications.
+Entries in the 2019 Photographic Awards may be used for future promotion of the awards and by the City of Subiaco in city publications.
 All finalists’ images will be kept on file and may be displayed around the city.
 The images will also be kept in the city’s historical photographic collection.
 The title and photographers name will be acknowledged where possible, and the photographer will retain copyright.